 Mary’s “bloody” 5-year reign — she had 280 religious dissenters burned at the stake — caused a wave of Protestant emigration to Europe.
 Many of those emigrants found their way to Geneva, Switzerland, which due largely to John Calvin’s influence had become a safe haven for Protestants.
 Among the group in Geneva were biblical scholars William Whittingham, Christopher Goodman, Anthony Gilby, Thomas Sampson, William Cole, and William Tyndale’s former collaborator Myles Coverdale.
-These scholars worked together to create an English translation of the Bible from the original Greek and Hebrew, and is the first English Bible in which the entire Old Testament is translated from Hebrew.
+These scholars worked together to create the first English translation of the entire Bible from the original Greek and Hebrew.
 The New Testament was completed in 1557, and the Old Testament in 1560.

 The English style and word choices of the Geneva Bible largely reflects Tyndale in the New Testament, emphasizing how important Tyndale’s translation really was, even as it was surpassed in popularity by the Geneva Bible.

 Geneva was produced in a smaller format and a more legible typeface than the Great Bible.
 It contained study guides and aids including cross-references, introductions and summaries of each book, maps, tables, explanatory notes, and woodcut illustrations.
 It was also the first English translation to number each verse using the system created by Robert Estienne (which is still used today).